marchoeppner/gabi/docs/usage.md

 ### `--reference_base` [ default = null ]

 This option should point to the base directory in which you have installed the pipeline references.
 See our [installation](installation.md) instructions for details.
 For users who have contributed a site-specific config file, this option does not need to be set.

+### `--onthq` [ default = true ]

+Set this option to true if you believe your ONT data to be of "high quality".
+This is typically the case for data generated with chemistry version 10.4.1 or later.
+This option is set to true by default because chemistry version 10.4.1 is the standard kit distributed by ONT at the time of writing.
+You can disable this option by setting it to `false`.

 ### `--build_references` [ default = null ]